DevLoicVDW/Image-Search/README.md

 # playground_3
- This is a very basic React calculator.
+ This React app allows you to search for images using an external api.